AdrianSkowr/AdrianSkowr/README.md

 - 👋 Hi, I’m @AdrianSkowr
-- 👀 I have a broad interest in data analysis
+- 👀 I have a broad interest in data analysis.
+I made this profile because I want to use the knowledge i have gained in practice and build my portfolio.
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: adr.skowronski@gmail.com
-- ⚡ Fun fact: I should clean the house, but I just want to clean data.

 <!---
 AdrianSkowr/AdrianSkowr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.